 - Evidence of the selection process of the provider, goods or services in accordance with the principles of competitive tendering and, where applicable, the procurement rules and the legal status of the partner - A written contract or agreement detailing the goods or services to be provided and their pricing and including a clear reference to the project.
-Any changes to the contract must comply with the rules related to public procurement and must be documented. - Invoice or claim providing all relevant information in accordance with the applicable accounting rules. - In case of Costs related to equipment located and operating outside the cooperation area and outside the EU, the express approval of the JS - Proof of existence of the equipment item - Proof of payment - Regardless of the amount of the goods, services or supplies contracted and the legal status of the project partner purchaser, it is recommended that a document be formalised to trace compliance with the basic principles on which the procurement standards are based and that it be made available in the event of an audit. - Any other document that the National controller may request in order to verify compliance with EU and/or national legislation.
+Any changes to the contract must comply with the rules related to public procurement and must be documented. - Invoice, claim or equivalent accounting document providing all relevant information in accordance with the applicable accounting rules. - For any equipment located and operating outside the cooperation area and outside the EU, the express approval of the JS - In the case of costs of equipment related to investments, the mention of the investment111 in the consolidated application form - In the case of equipment costs related to investments112, the template "Statement of capacity and compliance with the principles for investment "signed by the Partner - Proof of existence of the equipment item respecting the branding and information and publicity rules of the Programme. - Proof of payment

+Regardless of the amount of the goods, services or supplies contracted and the legal status of the project partner purchaser, it is recommended that a document be formalised to trace compliance with the basic principles on which the procurement standards are based and that it be made available in the event of an audit.

+• Any other document that the National controller may request in order to verify compliance with EU and/or national legislation.